 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.

-African daisies have brightly colored flowers with contrasting, often bluish, centers.
+African daisies have brightly coloured flowers with contrasting, often bluish, centres.
 The flowers close at night or during rainy weather.
 Most varieties have attractive gray-green foliage.
 African daisies are a great drought-tolerant flower for dry spots.
 A different flower, Osterospermum, also goes by the common name of African daisy, but it is not as drought tolerant as Arctotis.

 Remove old flowers often to keep new buds coming.